Retail supply chain concerns in 2021– 3 minute read

 How to mitigate your risks?

-That’s the landscape now …but we’re very optimistic logistics and pricing will improve in Q2, 2021.
+That’s the landscape now …but we’re very optimistic logistics and pricing will improve.

 JJM quotes are based on Landed-Duty Paid.
 The final price you pay for delivery to your warehouse is included in our quote, in your preferred currency (U.S. or Canadian dollars).
 Get peace of mind knowing JJM is responsible for negotiating at the port, paying all duties, freight, admin and broker fees.